HypnoBirthing works in different ways for different women.

 What I know about HypnoBirthing is – it can benefit families in all different scenarios.

-I’ve assisted a mother using hypnosis for a necessary cesarean birth.
+I’ve assisted a mother using hypnosis for a necessary cesarean birth, for instance.
 Imagine how wonderful and helpful it is to have someone guiding you into relaxation before you enter the operating room.
-I’ve also seen first time mothers fly through their labors in a few short hours with a tremendous amount of faith in their bodies using HypnoBirthing.
+Likewise, I’ve also seen first time mothers fly through their labors in a few short hours with a tremendous amount of faith in their bodies using HypnoBirthing.
 It’s all good, it’s all helpful.
 I believe there is a deep need to let go of comparison in our culture.
 It’s one of the downsides of social media.
 Let your birth be your own story.